The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: RQ1: Common Issues in Ansible Usage

 \subsubsection{Interviews}

-Participants noted that certain aspects of Ansible maintenance remain nontrivial.
-In particular, several mentioned that \textit{removing configurations is difficult} (n = 3) — as modifying the playbook alone does not guarantee that older changes get undone without explicit tasks.
-E2 explained that ``Doing things like removing config from hosts tends not to work so well in Ansible,''. \textit{Configuration drift} (n = 5) was also mentioned.
+Participants noted that \textit{removing configurations is difficult} (n=3) as modifying the playbook alone does not guarantee that older changes get undone.
+E2 explained that ``Doing things like removing config from hosts tends not to work so well in Ansible,''. \textit{Configuration drift} (n=5) was also mentioned.
 As I3 described ``Deletes are hard: one cannot merely delete parts of the Ansible playbook and expect those changes to be undone in hosts.
-Instead, we must change or even add tasks undoing the configuration we want gone.''.
-Other participants mentioned that Ansible can be \textit{hard to maintain} (n = 4) and were concerned about \textit{deprecations } (n = 4).
+Instead, we must change or even add tasks undoing the configuration we want gone.''
+Other participants mentioned that Ansible can be \textit{hard to maintain} (n=5) and were concerned about \textit{deprecations} (n=5).

-\subsection{Information Gaps}
+\subsubsection{\textbf{Information Gaps}}

-The \emph{Information Gaps} theme is the least prevalent, accounting for only 465 posts, or about 2\% of all recent posts.
-Of these 465 posts, 464 address the challenges practitioners face with documentation.
+is the least prevalent theme, accounting for only 482 posts, or about 2\% of all recent posts.
+Of these 482 posts, 480 address the challenges practitioners face with documentation.